kendallmiller/kendallmiller.github.io/_works/2001-01-01-benelogic.md

 ## Sales Support

-Assisted company in large account sales and performed direct sales for clients that required Information Systems exclusively.
+Assisted the company in large account sales and performed direct sales for clients that required Information Systems exclusively.